1. SBA Payroll Protection Program (PPP) Loan Second Draw

-Now that the PPP loan is on the books and has been put to use in the business, it’s time to consider gathering information for the PPP Loan forgiveness process.
-Below are links to the TWO separate application forms and FAQ’s on the forgiveness process.
-Please don’t hesitate to reach out to your designated Innovative CPA Group accountant if you need assistance in applying for loan forgiveness or call the main office to be connected with one of our accountants.
+If you applied for the first PPP draw and the funds have been used in the business, it may be time to consider gathering information for the PPP Loan forgiveness process.
+Below are links to the separate application forms and FAQ’s on the forgiveness process.
+Please do not hesitate to reach out to your designated Innovative CPA Group accountant if you need assistance in applying for loan forgiveness or call the main office to be connected with one of our accountants.

-Application process done online with the lender (i.e. your bank).
+The application process is done online with the lender (i.e. your bank).

-Two forms available and easier one of the two is the 3508-EZ form depending on if any of the three underlying conditions are met.
-If not, 3508 form must be used.
+Multiple forms available and which one is used depends on if underlying conditions are met.
 Links for the forms as below.

-Instructions for both forms are available on the SBA’s website.
+Instructions for all forms are available on the SBA’s website.
 Refer to these for what backup documents need to be submitted along with the application form.

 Also available are FAQ’s regarding forgiveness on the SBA website.

-Since the SBA announced that borrowers now have the option of choosing a 24-week covered period, (it originally was 8-week period for loans obtained before June 5), it’s more than likely that the entire loan will be eligible for forgiveness.
+Since the SBA announced that borrowers now have the option of choosing a 24-week covered period, (it originally was an 8-week period for loans obtained before June 5), most loans will be eligible for full forgiveness if payroll was maintained.
 Any part of the loan not forgiven will have to be repaid per the terms of the loan agreement:

 Fixed Interest rate of 1%